 Being physically fit is known to bring a range of health benefits — from staving off metabolic diseases to offering protection against heart disease.
 A new study may now have uncovered an additional advantage for women: a highly decreased risk of dementia.

-Dementia, an umbrella term for a range of neurodegenerative diseases characterized by progressive memory loss and other cognitive impairments, affects approximately 50 million people worldwide, according to the World Health Organization (WHO).
+Dementia, an umbrella term for a range of neurodegenerative diseases characterized by progressive memory loss and other cognitive impairments, affects approximately

 A new study from the University of Gothenburg in Sweden has now found that women who are very physically fit in middle age have an almost 90 percent decreased risk of being diagnosed with dementia later in life, unlike their moderately fit peers, who are more exposed to this condition.